seapagan/shopping-list/README.md

 For development purposes, you can pre-seed the list with 5 items by adding an item 'test' to the list.

+> [!NOTE]
+>
-**Note : This app uses the PRO (Paid) version of FontAwesome icons at the moment.
+> This app uses the Free version of FontAwesome icons at the moment,
-I'll look at replacing this with a free solution when the app is completed.**
+> which requires you to set up an account.
+I'll look at replacing this with
+> another solution shortly.

 ![screenshot](images/screenshot.png)